Myhfuz88Sk/ASL_Detector/README.md

 2. Perform ASL gestures in front of the camera.
 3. The application will recognize and display the corresponding ASL sign.

-Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please:

 1. Fork the repository.
 2. Make your changes and commit them.
 3. Submit a pull request.